10 Elemental Strategies for Building a Successful Dealer Incentive Program

 SPIFs are intended to motivate the sales force of your dealer incentive program to favourably promote your brand above rivals in exchange for a reward.
 These bonuses go to the actual sales representative (not the partner).

-SPIFs are a great tool to motivate your channel partners or dealers to work more, especially during sluggish or off-peak periods.
+SPIFs are a great tool to motivate your Channel Partner Program or dealers to work more, especially during sluggish or off-peak periods.
 Knowing how to utilise them effectively and which sales incentives work best to encourage sales habits are the key skills.
 Here are some examples:

 - Credit cards